 Disturbing soil, as happens with digging, not only disrupts the natural microlayers, but changes the soil’s subsurface electrical properties, so it’s different from the surrounding earth.
 GPR reveals these kinds of disturbed areas, in addition to underground structures like coffins.

-Canada had 139 residential schools where Indigenous children were forcibly sent for over a century and a half, starting several decades before Confederation.
+Canada had 139 legally acknowledged residential schools, though actually had many more such institutions where Indigenous children were forcibly sent for over a century and a half, starting several decades before Confederation.
 There were also more than 350 such schools in the U.S.

 We know where they are.
 They range from a stone’s throw away from the Canada/U.S. border to above the Arctic Circle.
 Frequently, they were hundreds of kilometres away from the children’s homes, families and communities.
 The Cecilia Jeffrey Indian Residential School was over 600 km away from Chanie Wenjack’s home.
 After he escaped, his body was found about 60 km away from the school.